THIS DATE IN HISTORY: Oct. 15

 1989: Wayne Gretzky passes Gordie Howe to become the NHL all-time scoring leader, and he does it in front of the fans who cheered for him for nearly a decade.

-Gretzky ties Howe's record of 1,850 points when he has an assist on Bernie Nicholls' first-period goal, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum in Edmonton.
-Gretzky had 1,669 points during nine seasons with the Oilers.
+Gretzky ties Howe's record of 1,850 points when he gets an assist on Bernie Nicholls' first-period goal, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum.
+The first 1,669 points come during Gretzky's nine seasons with the Oilers.

 "My initial reaction was, 'Hey, we've tied it,'" Gretzky says.
 "Then it struck me, 'Wow, that's the record breaker.'"